 - Develop a prototype implementation of the CAPE-OPEN Object Model for one computational platform so that benefits may be seen and interoperability along with COM demonstrated (delivered).

-- Deliver and test a beta version of the implementation of the CAPE-OPEN Object Model for one computational platform (October 2017 targeted).
+- Deliver and test a beta version of the implementation of the CAPE-OPEN Object Model for one computational platform (October 2018 delivered).

 - Flowsheet monitoring:

-- Complete adoption of the Flowsheet Monitoring Specification (end of 2017 targeted)
+- Complete adoption of the Flowsheet Monitoring Specification (July 2019 delivered)

 - Common Interfaces and Integrated Guidelines: